 Shalit, U., Johansson, F.D., Sontag, D. “Estimating individual treatment effect: generalization bounds and algorithms.”
 Proceedings of the 34th International Conference on Machine Learning (ICML), 2017.

-The goal of this area is to highlight works applying robust methods, models, or practices to identify, characterize, audit, evaluate, or benchmark ML approaches to healthcare problems.
+The goal of this track is to highlight works applying robust methods, models, or practices to identify, characterize, audit, evaluate, or benchmark ML approaches to healthcare problems.
 Additionally, we welcome unique deployments and datasets used to empirically evaluate these systems are necessary and important to advancing practice.
-Whereas the goal of Area 1 is to select papers that show significant algorithmic novelty, submit your work here if the contribution is describing an emerging or established innovative application of ML in healthcare.
+Whereas the goal of Track 1 is to select papers that show significant algorithmic novelty, submit your work here if the contribution is describing an emerging or established innovative application of ML in healthcare.
 Areas of interest include but are not limited to:

-Introducing a new method is not prohibited by any means for this area, but the focus should be on the extent of how the proposed ideas contribute to addressing a practical limitation (e.g., robustness, computational scalability, improved performance).
+Introducing a new method is not prohibited by any means for this track, but the focus should be on the extent of how the proposed ideas contribute to addressing a practical limitation (e.g., robustness, computational scalability, improved performance).
 We encourage submissions in both more traditional clinical areas (e.g., electronic health records (EHR), medical image analysis), as well as in emerging fields (e.g., remote and telehealth medicine, integration of omics).

 Goel, A., Gueta, A., Gilon, O., Liu, C., Erell, S., Nguyen, L. H., Hao, X., et al. “LLMs Accelerate Annotation for Medical Information Extraction.”
 Proceedings of the 3rd Machine Learning for Health Symposium (ML4H), 2023.